I have a course GPS up here.

 List of Registered Riders

 Race will be at Glorieta Camps which is about 15 miles east of Santa Fe on I-25.
 It will say I-25 “north” because the interstate goes east and then north to Denver miles later.
 After exiting go left across I-25, then left again to the gate.
 Follow signs to the staging area.
+Go right immediately on coming through the gate on Oak.
+Oak St will loop you around the campus counterclockwise to the parking area.
+We will park in the lower part of the RV area.
+Here is a Google Placemark of the parking area.

 Not USAC and USAC licenses, annual or one day, are not required.
 Helmets are required.
 Aside from unrestricted feeding of riders, and allowing spare wheels and technical support at the start finish, this race will be run under USAC MTB race rules.